 Joshua Peckins has written a detailed curriculum of violin technique for his students, incorporating the great pedagogical methods of Galamian, Flesch, Yankelevich, and Frischenschlager, which he was profoundly lucky to experience in detail in his own education at NEC, Yale, and in Vienna, and through a lifetime of performance experience and pedagogical research.
 Allowing for the uniqueness of each student, and always with patience, students are trained rigorously and systematically with this method.

-Over multiple years time, his students learn the correct set-up/position and the fundamentals of music theory, the intricacies of executing specific techniques on the instrument, high-level practice and thinking skills, a natural and free way of using the body, and performance skills.
 Of course, the creative and artistic development is the most important part of training and must be everpresent in the mind of teacher and student alike, since the “inner voice” is both the original inspiration for playing and its final purpose.

 Career at New England Conservatory